United Arab Emirates: Demographics

 The UAE is ethnically diverse.
-The five most populous nationalities in the emirates of Dubai, Sharjah, and Ajman are Indian (25%), Pakistani (12%), Emirati (9%), Bangladeshi (7%), and Filipino (5%).
-Immigrants from Europe, Australia, and North America make up around 100,000 of the population.
+The five most populous nationalities for expatriates in the emirates of Dubai, Sharjah, and Ajman are Indian (25%), Pakistani (12%), Emirati (9%), Bangladeshi (7%), and Filipino (5%).
+Expatriates from Europe, Australia, and North America make up around 100,000 of the population.
 The rest of the population are from other Arab states.

 About 88% of the population of the United Arab Emirates is urban.
 The average life expectancy was 76.7 in 2012, higher than for any other Arab country.
 With a male/female sex ratio of 2.2 males for each female in the total population and 2.75 to 1 for the 15–65 age group, the UAE's gender imbalance is second highest in the world after Qatar.

 Language

 Modern Standard Arabic is the national language of the United Arab Emirates.
 English is the most commonly spoken language, following British English conventions.
 Emirati Arabic, a variety of Gulf Arabic, is spoken natively by Emirati people.